Fannon/mobo-documentation/Modeling/ProjectStructure/model.md

 ```

 In this example the Circle inherits all attributes of _Shape, especially the fields x and y.
 The Circle overwrites attributes like "title" and "abstract" and introduces a new field "radius"

+## Reference
+For a complete and more up-to-date reference, read the [Model Schema Documentation](../../Schemas/model-schema.md)